 METABOLIC SYNDROME is a cluster of several risk factors for type 2 diabetes and cardiovascular disease, including obesity, hypertension, insulin resistance, and dyslipidemia.
 Genome-wide association studies in humans only identified a minor proportion of the total heritability of such complex traits so far.
 Studies in ANIMAL MODELS OF HUMAN COMPLEX DISEASES can provide a useful alternative.
 Experiments with rat models can control for both genetic background and environmental effects as well as enable the GENETIC MANIPULATION of experimental animals.
-The SPONTANEOUSLY HYPERTENSIVE RAT (SHR) is the most widely used animal model of essential hypertension and associated metabolic disturbances that are typical for metabolic syndrome.
+The SPONTANEOUSLY HYPER-TENSIVE RAT (SHR) is the most widely used animal model of essential hypertension and associated metabolic disturbances that are typical for metabolic syndrome.
 Although it cannot be expected that the individual predisposing genes themselves will be conserved between rats and humans, it is likely that the networks and pathways of genes leading to disease susceptibility will be conserved across species.

-- Analysis of the hemodynamic mechanisms that initiate salt-sensitive hypertension in hyperaldosteronism - Analysis of the molecular mechanisms underlying hemodynamic abnormalities that initiate the development of hypertension with increased salt intake - Linkage and correlation analyses of intermediary phenotypes to reveal candidate genes underlying complex pathophysiological traits in the SHR strain using HXB/BXH recombinant inbred strains
+- Analysis of the hemodynamic mechanisms that initiate salt-sensitive hypertension in hyperaldosteronism Analysis of the molecular mechanisms underlying hemodynamic abnormalities that initiate the devel-• Linkage and correlation analyses of intermediary phenotypes to reveal candidate genes underlying - Low NaCl - Low NaCl